Grange Hill: Spin-offs and merchandise

 The show spawned a spin-off called Tucker's Luck (1983–1985), which ran for three series starring Todd Carty.
 The three series saw the two lead characters (Tucker and Alan) finding work.
 The 1986 cast released Grange Hill: The Album, with two singles: "Just Say No" (tying in with a character's heroin addiction) and "You Know the Teacher (Smash Head)".
 The album was re-released on CD on 12 November 2007, as part of the BBC's 30th Anniversary celebrations.

 On New Year's Day 1988, a documentary titled Behind The Scenes...At Grange Hill aired, presented by Lee MacDonald.
-The documentary featured: auditions, rehearsals and filming for series 11, the child actors opinions on being tutored and chaperoned and what impact being in Grange Hill had on their schooling, as well as dealing with fame.
+The documentary featured: auditions, rehearsals and filming for series 11, the child actors' opinions on being tutored and chaperoned and what impact being in Grange Hill had on their schooling, as well as dealing with fame.

 In 1989, a musical play titled Tucker's Return based on the series was staged at Queen's Theatre, Hornchurch.
 Starring Todd Carty who, as Tucker, now returned to Grange Hill as a PE teacher, it also featured several stars of the show both from Tucker's original run, and of the then-current series circa 1989.

 In 2005, Justin Lee Collins reunited some of the cast members from the 1980s in the documentary Bring Back...Grange Hill.

-In 2021, Sausage On A Fork - The Grange Hill podcast was first published.
-This podcast feature interviews with the cast members of Grange Hill about their life before, during and after their time on the programme.